 Residential Food Scraps Program

 In September 2007, CCCSWA started a new food scrap recycling program.
 The goal of this program is to create a convenient and effective method for residents to recover valuable food scraps that will then be composted into a high quality soil amendment.
 This program is designed to significantly reduce residential food waste disposal and put our food scraps to a better use through composting.
-The program serves Lafayette, Orinda, Moraga, Walnut Creek and unincorporated Contra Costa County areas adjacent to these communities.
+The program currently serves Lafayette, Orinda, Moraga, and Walnut Creek.

 How the Program Works …